HyperNylium/Management_Panel/README.md

 ## Things to keep in mind
 - The program will automatically detect your computers desktop location (used for `YT_Downloader.py`)<br> For example: `C:\Users\[user]\Desktop)`

+- All settings that you enable/disable/change will be stored in **settings.json**.
+If you delete that file, you will be reseting all your settings to default

+- When opening your setting file from `Settings > Open settings.json`, it will launch in your default app meaning if you setup vs code to open .json files, then it will launch in vs code

 feel free to reach out if you have any questions or need further clarification 😉